MaxCDN/api-docs/README.md

 The MaxCDN RWS supports both 2-legged and 3-legged authentication.

-3-legged OAuth is best used to allow a 3rd party apps/services (e.g. [Leftronic](https://www.leftronic.com/services/maxcdn/)) access to a users profile - the user just needs to grant access to the app.
+3-legged OAuth is best used to allow 3rd party apps/services (e.g. [Leftronic](https://www.leftronic.com/services/maxcdn/)) access to a user's profile - the user just needs to grant access to the app.

-2-legged OAuth is more limited in that it only allows a consumer access to resources that belong to it (this is also useful for building a 3rd party app or a control panel where the consumer is a reseller or an account with sub-accounts - this means the reseller/main account also has access to sub-account resources).
+2-legged OAuth is more limited in that it only allows a consumer access to resources that belong to it.
+2-legged OAuth can be useful for building a 3rd party app or a control panel where the consumer is a reseller or an account with sub-accounts (this means the reseller/main account also has access to sub-account resources).
 This does not require any user intervention in the process.

 ### 3-legged OAuth
-3-legged OAuth describes the scenario for which OAuth was originally developed: a resource owner wants to give a client access to a server without sharing his credentials (i.e. username/password).
+3-legged OAuth describes the scenario for which OAuth was originally developed: a resource owner wants to give a client access to a server without sharing their credentials (i.e. username/password).
 On a conceptual level it works in the following way:

 * Client has signed up to the server and received their client credentials (also known as "consumer key and secret") ahead of time
-* User wants to give the client access to his protected resources on the server
+* User wants to give the client access to their protected resources on the server
 * Client retrieves the temporary credentials (also known as "request token") from the server
 * Client redirects the resource owner to the server
-* Resource owner grants the client access to his protected resources on the server
+* Resource owner grants the client access to their protected resources on the server
 * Server redirects the user back to the client
 * Client uses the temporary credentials to retrieve the token credentials (also known as "access token") from the server
 * Client uses the token credentials to access the protected resources on the server

 ### 2-legged OAuth
 2-legged OAuth describes a typical client-server scenario, without any user involvement.
 On a conceptual level 2-legged OAuth simply consists of the first and last steps of 3-legged OAuth:

 * Client has signed up to the server and received their client credentials (also known as "consumer key and secret")
-* Client uses his client credentials (and empty token credentials) to access the protected resources on the server
+* Client uses their client credentials (and empty token credentials) to access the protected resources on the server

 ### Registering Your Application
 Login and go to <https://cp.maxcdn.com/account/api/create>